Belgian Buns

 - Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-- After your dough has doubled in size, turn it out onto a lightly floured surface and knock it back.
-Using a rolling pin, roll it into a rectangle about 25 x 35cm (10 x 14 inches).
-It's important to make sure your dough is of even thickness throughout to ensure you have nice, neat buns.
+baking tray with some extra butter/margarine.
+Set aside. - After your dough has doubled in size, turn it out onto a lightly floured surface and knock it back.
+Using a rolling pin, roll it into a rectangle about 25 ×35cm (10×14 inches).
+Make sure your dough is evenly thick throughout to ensure you have nice, neat buns.

 For the Icing